KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/HomIntTextMining.md

     tag: originalCategory
     value: homint::literature
-description: 'An association that represents a text mining annotation based on homology interaction.
+description: 'An association that represents a text mining annotation based on homology and interaction.

   '
-title: Text Mining Annotation about Homology Interaction
+title: Text Mining Annotation via homology and interaction
 notes:
 - 'original category no: 5.3'
 from_schema: https://knetminer.com/terms/motifs/motif-categories/schema